H4PE0N/Competitive-Programming/Library-Sources-Folder/Functions-Testing-Folder/directory-information.md

 functions that are made around string  sentences.
 They are made from two dimensional character arrays.
 So it's like a matrix but with characters instead of integers.

-Library-Functions-Folder-10 - This   folder    contains
-functions that are made around time operations.
-If  you want a delay or a timer in your program, here  can  you find the functions you need.
-The only thing that  isn't so great, is that they only count  in  seconds,  so  no milliseconds.
 </pre>